 From Munich to Garmisch-Partenkirchen it’s only 1 1/4 hours by train and a little less by car.
 Using the Bayern day (and optional group) ticket makes it quite cheap to get there (starting from € 25 for the first person and then € 7 for every other person up to 5; as of January 2019).
 And yes, it’s definitely worth it!

-Directly located at the main train station of Garmisch-Partenkirchen, you also find the platform of the rack railway leading towards the top of Zugspitze and/or the aerial lift.
-You have the choice: either you take the record railway directly up to the top, which takes you – at a later stage of the trajectory – through some tunnels built into the mountain massif, or, at station Eibsee, you change to the all new aerial lift / cable car.
+Directly located at the main train station of Garmisch-Partenkirchen, you also find the platform of the rack railway leading towards the top of Zugspitze and to the aerial lift.
+You have the choice: either you take the rack railway directly up to the top, which takes you – at a later stage of the trajectory – through some tunnels built into the mountain massif, or, at station Eibsee, you change to the all new aerial lift / cable car.
 We chose the latter, as we found it more interesting to see something of the landscape rather than the dark inside of tunnels.
 The price is actually the same, currently € 46,50 for a round trip from Garmisch-Partenkirchen to the top and back (and if you can present a DB train ticket a bit cheaper even).
 Also, you can choose to take the respective other means of transport for the return journey.

 The trip with the cable car was quite spectacular.
 All modern and top-notch, it takes you within 10 minutes to the top of Zugspitze.
 As we were the first ones in the waiting queue, we were able to choose our place in the cable car, which of course was the window towards the top.
 Hovering over a snowy aisle with trees left and right to it, it was interesting to see what’s beneath you − like the not yet vanished tracks of a skier or the footprints of some wild or not so wild animal.